MoeMj1019/AI_web_applications/README.md

 ### web interface:
 - flask app ( search_engine.py )
+- the avaible indecies can be listed and selected for searching as well as adding urls/topics to the crawl queue
+- start and search page process the search query display the results
+- the inputs are validated and the user is informed of any errors
+- the search query is spellchecked and the corrected query is suggested to the user
+- crawl queue page can take input of urls or topics to be considered for crawling in the next iteration ( the crawling based on these inputs is not implemented due to risks involved )
+- more search results load dynamically with a load more button
 - a simple css design is used, with a some javascript functions, focus is on smooth navigation and ease of use
-- start and search page can process the search query and display the results
-- crawl queue page can take input of urls or topics to be considered for crawling in the next iteration ( the crawling based on these inputs is not implemented yet )
-- more search results load dynamically with a load more button